griptape-ai/griptape/docs/griptape-framework/drivers/observability-drivers.md

 The [OpenTelemetry](https://opentelemetry.io/) Observability Driver instruments `@observable` functions and methods with metrics and traces for use with OpenTelemetry.
 You must configure a destination for the telemetry by providing a `SpanProcessor` to the driver.

-Here is an example of how to use the `OpenTelemetryObservabilityDriver` with `Observability` to output the telemetry directly to the console:
+Here is an example of how to use the `OpenTelemetryObservabilityDriver` with the `Observability` context manager to output the telemetry directly to the console:

 ```python title="PYTEST_IGNORE"
 from griptape.drivers import OpenTelemetryObservabilityDriver